jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 ---

-[Completed] Functional regression models in ecohydrology (2016-2019) 🏞
+Functional regression models in ecohydrology (2016-2019) 🏞
 ------------------

 *As part of my M. Sc. in statistical hydrology at INRS, funded by NSERC.*